artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 Danger came from a need to customise the GitHub workflow for pull requests.
 In a work context, we wanted to add process like CHANGELOGs and be more thorough about testing.
 In Open Source, we needed to stop asking the same things to drive-by contributors.
 Their patches are valuable for sure, but asking for the same changes each time gets tiring.

-In both cases you want a way to give instant feedback for things that are not use "Unit Tests have failed" or "Code could not compile".
+In both cases you want a way to give instant feedback for things that are "Unit Tests have failed" or "Code could not compile".
 However, it's hard to give feedback that says "You have not added a CHANGELOG entry in the right format", typically CI would only provide a binary: true or false response to the changes for review.
 We want a more shades of grey.

-### What does Danger _really_ do?
+### What does Danger do?

 Danger acts as a way of creating unit tests at code review level.
 It gives you the ability to write tests that say: "was this file changed", "did the contents of new files include this string", "does the build log include a warning we know is bad news" then the results of those tests are moved back into the place you're talking about the code.